monirbounadi/minimal-mistakes/_pages/index.md

 I am a PhD student at the [Institute for International Economic Studies (IIES)](https://www.iies.su.se/) at Stockholm University.

-I study problems in development economics and political economy, with attention to historical work and empirical methods.
+I study problems in development economics and political economy, with attention to historical works and empirical methods.

 Before my doctoral studies, I did undergraduate and graduate studies in economics, mathematics, and philosophy.